 We are still in the initial planning phase of this project, and there are many important steps before construction begins, anticipated in late 2027.
 When the construction phase begins, community members may expect to see:

-We are committed to protecting sensitive environmental areas and species, including bodies of water and wetlands.
+We are committed to protecting sensitive environmental areas and species, including bodies of water and wetlands, where possible.
 As part of our outreach efforts, we are working closely with local leaders and community members to identify areas and factors such as public and private parks, historic sites, existing infrastructure, wildlife, vegetation, water quality, soils and geology, among others.
 We will incorporate all this information and feedback as we prepare an environmental assessment and route analysis as part of our public application to state regulators.

 The health and safety of the Hockley community is our number one priority.
 We know some of our customers may have questions regarding Electric and Magnetic Fields (EMF) and we are committed to working with them.
 Common sources of EMF include home and office wiring, power lines and electrical appliances.
 As part of our commitment to our customers, CenterPoint offers free Electric and Magnetic Fields testing at your home or business.
 For more information or to schedule an appointment, please visit CenterPointEnergy.com/EMF.